AIG-Livny/mapyr/README.md

 - `EXPORT_INCLUDE_DIRS` - (INCLUDE_DIRS) - if specified upper project will get only these directories automatically.
 This variable is for dividing private and public includes.

+- `PRIVATE_DEFINITIONS` - definitions used only in this project

+- `DEFINITIONS` - definitions used in this project and all children recursive

 - `EXPORT_DEFINITIONS` - list of definitions that will be sended to upper project.
-In example: you have library with `#ifdef` statements, you configure and build library as independent project.
+In example: you have a library with `#ifdef` statements, you configure and build library as independent project.
 When upper project will include `.h`, he will not to know about any definitions that was used during building library, so `EXPORT_DEFINITIONS` can pass them up.
 These definitions also used in building project itself.

     ```
     EXPORT_DEFINITIONS += USE_OPTION